 Applying for a Study Permit

 Once you’ve received a letter of acceptance from an Ontario college, you'll need to apply for a study permit (Form IMM1294).
-You can apply for a study permit online, or you may obtain a paper application from the Canada Visa Application Centre.
+You can apply for a study permit online, or you may obtain a paper application from a visa application centre.

 To do this, you'll need: